CrimeOwl AI logoCrimeOwl AI

 Federal Indictment Issued

-Salome Flores Apodaca indicted in U.S. District Court for the District of Columbia for conspiracy to distribute controlled substances and firearm use
+Salome Flores Apodaca was indicted in the United States District Court for the District of Columbia for conspiracy to distribute controlled substances and use of a firearm.

 Key Locations